 In less than 6 years, under Caressa's leadership, we have expanded to include the Dayton Garment & Textile District, The Gem City Sewing Company, and Dayton Threads.
 In 2016 (DE-FI) acquired Dayton Fashion Week and and in 2019 launched Dayton Design Week, in essence, she has laid the foundation to supply every aspect of the fashion industry right here in Dayton, Ohio.

 Known for her GRIT factor, giving, big heart, caring spirit, yet no non-sense, tough love, and disciplined approach; today, Caressa's life has come full circle, she is also serving her 3rd term as an appointed Trustee for the Montgomery Country Arts and Cultural District where she has led the way advocating for under-served communities, transparency, and accountability for the past 6 years; she currently serves as the Secretary of the Board of Trustees.
 Miss Brown also serves as an Administrative Coordinator for HBCU Central State University's College of Engineering, Science, Technology, and Agriculture for the Agricultural Research Development Program in Extensions.
-In short, while her dreams of becoming the world's first Supermodel Architectural Engineer were not realized;-) She is living a fulfilled and purpose driven life in helping pave the way for future models, designers, and artist from all walks of life to live their dreams.
-In 2019, she was named a winner of the prestigious Dayton Business Journal's Top 40 Under 40 award. #DEFIngAllOdds #WhatDoYouDEFI
+In short, while her dreams of becoming the world's first Supermodel Architectural Engineer were not realized;-) She is living a fulfilled and purpose driven life in helping pave the way for future models, designers, artists, engineers and farming from all walks of life to live their dreams.